Coating of nuts with a slurry then roasting

 Choice of standard or premium nuts to enhance the taste.

 Crunchiness, heat-stable or developping flavour and colour combination, degree of roasting.

 Limited nut fines, skin, coating residue, lumps all along the process

 Some aspects of this type of coating are critical

 Viscosity (thickness) and filming property of the slurry,

-Particle size of the powder to facilitate adhesion without causing lumps
+Particle size of the powder to enhance the adhesion without causing lumps

-Timely and quantitative control of the liquid and powder addition to prevent excessive humidity or agglomeration
+Timely and quantitative control of the liquid and powder additions to prevent excessive humidity or agglomeration

-Roasting time and temperature profile to remove moisture while preventing burning.
+Roasting time and temperature profiles to remove moisture while preventing burning.